Wednesday, May 16, 2012

 The chunnel arrived in Paris quickly, and our hostel was easy to find.
 In the Montmartre area, it was only a short walk to Sacre Couer, and we took advantage of this and walked to it on our first day.
 The view from the top is pretty spectacular – you realize when you’re anywhere else in Paris it seems to be the highest point.
 The inside of the church is spectacular.
 I didn’t take any pictures out of respect, but that didn’t stop other obnoxious tourists from taking photos WITH flash AND loud camera shutter noise.
 Oh well.
 We sat on the steps outside and listened to guy with a guitar play awesome covers of Red Hot Chili Peppers, The Beatles, and Bruce Springsteen for a while, and then headed home.

-This was the end of relaxing time in Paris, however, and the next few days were crammed with stuff: One of the four main cemeteries of Paris was a five minute walk from our hostel, and we went there to try to find Degas’ grave.
+One of the four main cemeteries of Paris was a five minute walk from our hostel, and we went there to try to find Degas’ grave.
 Completely lost, it took a strange old man who fed the cemetery’s hundred cats to show us to the tomb.
 Ballerina poses mandetory.

 Next was the Decorative Arts Museum, located very close to the Louvre.
 Normally I’d give this a miss, but they had a special ‘Histoires de Babar’ exhibit this summer.
 It was adorable!
 The best part was probably the museum attendant laughing at us when we asked “Ou est Babar?!”

-That night we chowed down on escargot, pasta and wine.
-Doesn’t get much better than that!
 The next morning we visited another of Paris’s cemetary’s, Pere Lachaise.
 The list of graves we saw was fairly long… Jean de Brunhoff (creator of Babar!), Seurat (neo-Impressionist artist), David (history painter), Delacroix (more of the same), Oscar Wilde (…Oscar Wilde…), Edith Piaf (singer), Corot (painter), Ingres (painter), Gericault (painter), and Jim Morrison (The Doors).

 As if that wasn’t enough walking, we decided it would be a great idea to go to the Eiffel Tower after.
 Also, walk up.
 It’s kindaaa tall…